Timeline of the Syrian civil war (2021): April

 On 22 April, Israeli missiles were once again fired at Damascus, killing one Syrian army officer.
 Three other soldiers were also wounded by the attack.
 On the same day, according to SOHR, an ISIL cell attacked the SDF headquarters in Al-Busayrah city, killing one SDF member and wounding another.
 A Syrian Air Force intelligence lieutenant was shot dead in the city of Dael, Daraa.
 Two members of the Syrian 4th Division were also shot dead by gunmen on a motorcycle on the road between Al-Muzayrib and Tel-Shehab.
 A petrol station belonging to an SDF fighter was attacked in Markada, about 70 km northeast of Deir ez-Zo; two SDF fighters securing the station were killed.

 On 24 April, ISIL operatives launched a surprise attack on the Syrian Army's 5th Corps in the Salamiyyah countryside, leaving 2 Syrian soldiers dead and 3 others wounded.
 The SOHR also reported that a Syrian Air-force intelligence member was killed and another was wounded after they were targeted by gunmen in the Al-Sahaw area of the eastern countryside of Daraa.
 On the same day, an Iranian oil tanker was attacked off the Syrian coast, it's unclear who launched the attack.
-According to Reuters, the vessel is said to have been one of the three Iranian oil tankers which recently arrived at the Syrian oil terminal.
+According to Reuters, the vessel is said to have been one of the three Iranian oil tankers that recently arrived at the Syrian oil terminal.
 However, it was suspected that the drone originated from the direction of Lebanese waters, according to Al Jazeera.

 On 25 April, the SOHR reported that a Syrian soldier was killed and two others were wounded after ISIS militants attacked a Syrian military post near Jabal Al-Bishri, southeast of Deir Ez-Zor.

 On 26 April, ISIL claimed an attack on a tanker carrying water for the Syrian army east of Daraa.
 The driver was killed.

 On 27 April, the SOHR reported the death of a rebel fighter and the deaths of 2 Syrian soldiers after the two sides exchanged sniper fire on the frontlines of Idlib.
 On the same day, ISIL attacked positions of the Syrian army in the Al-Mayadeen desert, killing at least 3 Syrian soldiers, according to the SOHR.

 On 29 April, a Syrian Army commander was killed after exchanges of artillery fire and gunfire between SAA and rebel forces on the Idlib front.